Bitcoin dips below $20,000

 Bitcoin was last below $20,000 in mid-July.

-(Reporting by Akriti Sharma in Bengaluru; additional reporting by Megan Davies in New York; Editing by Bill Berkrot)
+(Reporting by Akriti Sharma in Bengaluru and Megan Davies in New York; Editing by Bill Berkrot and Chizu Nomiyama)